-By 1878, the blacksmith shop had taken on a new look and a new name: C. Hager and Sons Hinge Company.
+By 1878, the blacksmith shop had taken on a new look and a new name: C. Hager and Sons Hinge Manufacturing Company.
 It was a family business now, a growing enterprise that was specializing in the manufacture of quality hardware.
 In 1894, Hager began producing hinges for wooden beer cases for a brand new St. Louis beer: Budweiser.
-The Anheuser Busch brewery is a neighbor of Hager still to this day.
+The Anheuser-Busch brewery is a neighbor of Hager still to this day.

 Charles Hager’s focus on quality products and unmatched customer service, coupled with a lot of hard work, gave his company a foot up on the rung of success from the very beginning.
-But as the 1800s drew to a close, he began to pine for more.
+As the 1800s drew to a close, he began to pine for more.
 He dreamt of an expanded product line and of machinery that would make for a more efficient process.
 The idea of product development was forming.

-In the early 1900s, Charles Hager stepped down from presidency and his son, August W. Hager, became the company’s 2nd president.
+In the early 1900s, Charles Hager stepped down from presidency, and his son, August W. Hager, became the company’s 2nd president.
 It was during this time that the country saw rapid growth of both farm and residential construction.
 When August W. Hager stepped into leadership, most hinges were produced by hand forging and other manual procedures.
 August wanted faster methods of manufacturing and, as a leader in the new industrial revolution, designed and built new machinery for the plants to meet the demands of the new century.
-These new techniques enabled C. Hager and Sons Hinge Company to increase the diversity of its products for both rural and city dwellings.
+These new techniques enabled C. Hager and Sons Hinge Manufacturing Company to increase the diversity of its products for both rural and city dwellings.

 The initiation of the Panama Canal Project by President Teddy Roosevelt further enhanced business as Hager was contracted to produce massive quantities of custom hinges for locks on the canal.
 Then, from 1914 to 1918, during WWI, government orders for hinges continued to flourish and keep the Hager factory producing at maximum capacity.

-In 1929, August W. Hager passed away and Charles A. Hager (another son of Charles Hager) became the company’s 3rd president.
+In 1929, August W. Hager passed away, and Charles A. Hager (another son of Charles Hager) became the company’s 3rd president.

 In 1945, after Richard G. Hager’s death, Archer L. Hager (Charles A. Hager’s son) became the company’s 5th president.
 Archer had started with Hager as a shipping clerk in 1912 when he was 18 years old.
 While working his way to presidency, Archer operated every piece of machinery in every department of the company.

 It appeared as though nothing could keep the Hager men from the company business.
 But, at the start of WWII, Uncle Sam called them away.
-C. Hager and Sons Hinge Company remained in business, producing hinges for the military and being run by the Hager women.
+C. Hager and Sons Hinge Manufacturing Company remained in business, producing hinges for the military and being run by the Hager women.

 Post-WWII, under Archer’s continued leadership, Hager took the next step and moved into manufacturing and production of commercial hinges.
 A new catalog was produced to feature the new Architectural Hinges product line.
 The company also modernized its factories.

 Rusty’s leadership for the remainder of the 1980s led the company to experience rapid growth.
-In the late 1980s, Hager expanded its product line to include Roton continuous geared hinges, trim & auxiliary, and thresholds & weatherstripping products.
+In the late 1980s, Hager expanded its product line to include Roton® continuous geared hinges, trim & auxiliary, and thresholds & weatherstripping products.
 In the 1990s, Hager added sliding door hardware to its product range.
 Rusty effectively prepared the company for the coming new millennium.

-The new millennium began with the introduction of Hager’s stainless steel continuous hinges and the welcoming of the first 6th generation Hager, Josh Hager (Arch Hager’s son), to its team.
+The 2000s began with the introduction of Hager’s stainless steel continuous hinges and the welcoming of the first 6th generation Hager, Josh Hager (Arch Hager’s son), to its team.
 Josh began his career at Hager Companies by moving to Hong Kong, China, and managing Hager’s residential hinge joint venture, handling sourcing of products, and working with international sales and marketing.
 In 2003, Hager Companies transitioned presidency from Rusty Hager to Charlie Hager (Rusty’s cousin), making Charlie the company’s 8th president.

-In 2004, Josh Hager returned to the States and quickly settled in at our corporate office, taking leadership of our sourcing group and later adding purchasing and both international and domestic sales and marketing to his list of responsibilities.
+2004, Josh Hager returned to the States and quickly settled in at our corporate office, taking leadership of our sourcing group and later adding purchasing and both international and domestic sales and marketing to his list of responsibilities.
 That same year, Hager launched locks, door controls, and exit devices.
 The addition of these product categories significantly broadened our product offering and enabled Hager Companies to better compete within the specification market.